Autoclave (album): Critical reception

-Maximumrocknroll wrote that "Christina’s voice is truly beautiful, the lyrics are so perceptive and thoughtful and her basslines remind me of Wire songs and Nikki’s and Mary’s chopped up guitars over it are a textural dream."
+A 2019 compilation of Autoclave's material garnered their music newfound recognition.
+Bandcamp Daily called it "a key indie text" that "sits in its own special corner of the already glorified 1990s alt-rock canon."
+Maximum Rocknroll wrote that "Christina’s voice is truly beautiful, the lyrics are so perceptive and thoughtful and her basslines remind me of Wire songs and Nikki’s and Mary’s chopped up guitars over it are a textural dream."